 Wollondilly Shire Council values its customers.
 Council's primary function is to serve the community and we have developed a set of minimum requirements to meet the service needs of our customers.

-Council's Customer Service Charter is available on our website.
+Council's Customer Service Charter is available on Council's website.

-We always welcomes feedback from our customers and suggestions on how we can improve our service standards.
-Feedback can be made by contacting us at council@wollondilly.nsw.gov.au.
+Council always welcomes feedback from our customers and suggestions on how we can improve our service standards.
+Feedback can be made by contacting Council.

-ORGANISATION STRUCTURE
+Organisational STRUCTURE